irondarrius/IronOcr.Examples/examples/progress-tracking/README.md

 ***Based on <https://ironsoftware.com/examples/progress-tracking/>***

-The `IronTesseract` class offers an `OcrProgress` event, which serves to monitor the progress of OCR operations.
-This event leverages the `OcrProgressEventArgs` object, which is triggered after the completion of text reading for each page.
+The `IronTesseract` class contains an `OcrProgress` event that is useful for monitoring the progress of OCR operations.
+Each time a page completes its OCR processing, an `OcrProgresEventsArgs` object is dispatched to this event.

-This feature proves beneficial across various application types such as graphical user interface applications, web applications, and command-line interfaces, by providing users with updates on the expected time remaining.
+This functionality serves as an essential tool in various applications such as GUIs, web applications, and command-line interfaces, providing updates to users on the expected time remaining.